sebdelp/tello-control/docs/source/matlab.rst

 Using python code with Matlab
 *****************************

-The :class:`~tello_control.tello_control` object can be interfaced with Matlab.
+The :class:`~tello_ctrl.tello_ctrl` object can be interfaced with Matlab.
 However, there are a few important points to be noticed when exchanging data between Python and Matlab.

 Python string list